MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/get-started.md

   [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [View posts and conversations in Market Insights](posts-conversations.md)

 ## Get around in the Settings area
- Administer your [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] solution, and set the options for your solution and its users.
+ Administer your [!INCLUDE[Dynamics 365 Market Insights](../includes/pn-market-insights-long.md)] solution, and set the options for your solution and its users.
 To set up your solution and get your users started quickly, see [Set up Market Insights](set-up-first-steps.md).

  ![settings area in market insights](media/settings-areas-explained.png "Settings area in Market Insights")